History of Latvia: German period, 1184–1561

 By the end of the 12th century, Latvia was increasingly often visited by traders from Western Europe who set out on trading journeys along Latvia's longest river, the Daugava, to Kievan Rus'.
 Among them were German traders who came with Christian preachers who attempted to convert the pagan Baltic and Finnic nations to the Christian faith.

 In early 1180s Saint Meinhard began his mission among Daugava Livonians.
 They did not willingly convert to the new beliefs and practices, they particularly opposed the ritual of baptism.
 News of this reached Pope Celestine III in Rome, and it was decided in 1195 that Livonian Crusade would be undertaken to convert pagans by force.
 Meinhard was followed by Berthold of Hanover, who was killed in 1198 near the present-day Riga by Livonians.

 Berthold's successor, Bishop Albert of Riga, who spent almost 30 years conquering local rulers, established the German hegemony which lasted until 20th century independence.
 Much of Albert's rule is described in the Livonian Chronicle of Henry.
 While Riga had been a trading port since ancient times, Albert is credited with its founding in 1201 when he established it as his seat of power.
 Riga gradually became the largest city in the southern part of the Baltic Sea.

 A state known as Terra Mariana, later Livonian Confederation, was established in 1207.
 It consisted of various territories that belonged to the Church and Order in what is now Latvia and Estonia and was under the direct authority of the Pope of Rome.
 In 1228 the Livonian Confederation was established.

 The Order of the Livonian Brothers of the Sword was founded in 1202 to subjugate the local population.
 The Livonians were conquered by 1207 and most of the Latgalians by 1214.
 When Brothers of the Sword were decimated at the Battle of Saule in 1236, they asked for incorporation into the Teutonic Order as the Livonian Order.
 In 1260, the Battle of Durbe destroyed Teuton hopes for a wide land bridge between their territories in Prussia and Courland.

 By the end of the 13th century, the Curonians and Semigallians were subjugated (in 1290 the majority of Semigallians left German-conquered areas and moved to Lithuania), and the development of the separate tribal realms of the ancient Latvians came to an end as Germans introduced direct rule over subjected peoples.

-In 1282, Riga (and later Cēsis, Limbaži, Koknese and Valmiera) were included in the Northern German Trading Organisation, better known as the Hanseatic League (Hansa).
-From this time, Riga became an important point in west-east trading, and it formed closer cultural contacts with Western Europe.
+In 1282, Riga (and later Cēsis, Limbaži, Koknese and Valmiera) were included in the Northern German Trading Organization, better known as the Hanseatic League (Hansa).
+From this time, Riga became an important point in west–east trading, and it formed closer cultural contacts with Western Europe.